 Course Required Unit

 Theology 4

 (Theology I, II, III, IV)

 English/Language Arts 4

 (Eng I, II, III, IV)

 Mathematics 3

 (4 are recommended for r college prep)

-Social Studies 3
+Social Studies 31⁄2

-31⁄2 credits starting v with class of 2023

-(Am Hist and passing gr
+(Am Hist and passing gr ades on US and

 Missouri Constitutio n tests required)

 Science 3

 (4 are recommended for r college prep)

 Fine Arts 1

 Practical Arts 1

-(Digital Citizenship & Pe ersonal

-Finance required)
+(Personal Finance requi red)

-Wellness 21⁄2
+Wellness 21/2

-(Wellness, Fitness, Cros s Training, and Drug
+(Wellness, Fitness, and

-Ed)
+Cross Training)

 World Language 2

 (Two units of same lang uage are

 recommended by n nany colleges,

 required by some)

-Elective Credits 41/2-81/2
+Elective Credits 4-8

 Community Service 104 hrs

 Total Graduation Credits 28-32

 All students must register for no fewer than 8 credits which must be distributed evenly in both semesters.
-Juniors and seniors may apply for a study hall.
+Juniors and Seniors may apply for a study hall.
 Students are encouraged to plan their course of studies with counselors and teachers with three major ideas in mind: the fulfillment of basic course requirements, future career or profession, and academic strengths and preferences.